• Skip to primary navigation

 Chocolate drizzled coconut macaroons (easy and healthy)– These macaroons are every coconut lovers dream cookie.

-Healthy coconut and almond dark chocolate bars – These beautiful bars are sheer happiness in your mouth: a layer of toasted coconut flakes, coconut oil, almonds, and chia seeds topped with a thin layer of delicate chocolate and sprinkled with more chopped almonds.
+Healthy coconut and almond dark chocolate bark – These beautiful bars are sheer happiness in your mouth: a layer of toasted coconut flakes, coconut oil, almonds, and chia seeds topped with a thin layer of delicate chocolate and sprinkled with more chopped almonds.
 Yum.

 Gluten free blueberry muffins – Get your ingredients together, and you’ll be taking these gluten-free coconut flour blueberry muffins out of the oven in just 25 minutes.